kravigupta/mastering-elastic-stack-code-files/Chapter01/README.md

-# mastering-elastic-stack-code-files
-Mastering Elastic Stack Code Files
+# Mastering Elastic Stack
+## Chapter 1
+Elastic Stack Overview, covers the shift from ELK Stack to Elastic Stack followed by setup of various components of Elastic Stack.